Important Information

 • All major facilities and equipment to be used in support of this project in sufficient detail to demonstrate adequacy.

-• For example, indicate whether there are suitable field equipment, vehicles, laboratory and office space and equipment, life support systems for organisms, and computers.
+• For example, indicate whether there are suitable field equipment, vehicles, laboratory and office facilities, life support systems for organisms, and computers.

 • Identify and justify any special or high-cost equipment to be purchased with funds requested in this proposal.